Jim Kaat: 21st century

 Kaat broadcast the 2021 American League Division Series between the White Sox and Astros for MLB Network.
-During Game 2, he attempted to make a joke, saying that the team should "get a 40-acre field full of them" in reference to White Sox third baseman Yoán Moncada, who is Cuban.
-The comment evoked an unfulfilled promise during the Reconstruction era of 40 acres and a mule to freed slaves.
-Kaat apologized later in the broadcast for his "insensitive, hurtful remark".
-On June 2, 2022, Kaat again made headlines when he referred to New York Yankees pitcher Nestor Cortés Jr. as "Nestor the Molester" during a broadcast.
+Kaat made headlines when he referred to New York Yankees pitcher Nestor Cortés Jr. as "Nestor the Molester" during a broadcast.
 The next day, Cortés tweeted about Kaat, "He reached out to me and apologized for his remark last night, but he didn't need to.
 We all make mistakes and feel 100% there was no malice intended."

-After a four decade broadcasting career, Kaat announced his retirement on August 18, 2022 effective after that day's Yankees-Blue Jays game.
+After a four decade broadcasting career, Kaat announced his retirement on August 18, 2022, effective after that day's Yankees-Blue Jays game.

 Broadcasting awards and accolades

-From 1997–2005, Kaat won 7 Emmy Awards for excellence in sports broadcasting:
+From 1997 to 2005, Kaat won 7 Emmy Awards for excellence in sports broadcasting: